peteroupc/CBOR/docs/PeterO.DataUtilities.md

     public static string ToUpperCaseAscii(
         string str);

- Returns a string with the basic lower-case letters A to Z (U+0061 to U+007A) converted to upper-case.
+ Returns a string with the basic lower-case letters A to Z (U + 0061 to U + 007A) converted to upper-case.
 Other characters remain unchanged.

     <b>Parameters:</b>

  * <i>str</i>: The parameter  <i>str</i>
  is a text string.